P4ZD4N/dbee/README.md

 ## 👀 About

-Relational Database Management System created with C++20
+Relational Database Management System (RDBMS) created with C++20.
+App is intended to serve as a storage, which enable to manage data with query language similar to SQL.

 ## 🔧 Tech Stack

 - C++20
+- CMake